-Opaque, irregularly circular, dark blue glass bangle with raised, irregularly notched surface design.
+Opaque, irregularly circular, dark blue to black glass bangle.
 Irregular surface wearing.
 Attributed as bangle, alternatively may be anklet.

 CH classification ARCHAEOLOGY Lebanese jewellery